crust87/Android-FFmpegExecutor/README.md

 # Android-FFmpegExecutor
-simple ffmpeg command executor for android
+simple ffmpeg command executor for android<br /><br /><br />

+ffmpeg binary in this project comes from "https://github.com/WritingMinds/ffmpeg-android-java"

 ## Update
 ffmpeg binary has moved to app<br />